howardosborne/locust_for_jmeter_users/more_complex_example.md

 response = self.client.post(self.api_host + "/viewcart", payload, headers={"Content-Type": "application/json"},  name="08 /viewcart")
 ```

-*To learn more about how cookies and headers are managed and manipulated, see https://requests.readthedocs.io/en/master/
+*To learn more about how cookies and headers are managed and manipulated, see the [requests page](https://requests.readthedocs.io/en/master/)

 ## Assertions
 Assertions are made by setting catch_response to True when making a request and then evaluating the response.
 For example: